 A number of contracting scenarios are possible.
 For example:

 1. If your refuse hauler provides both waste disposal

-and recycling collection, he should be able to offer a
+and recycling collection, they should be able to offer a

 combined cost/pay structure.
-In other words, he would
+In other words, they would

 charge you for the hauling of both refuse and recyclables